 Some of the injuries above are minor, but motorcycle accidents frequently result in serious, life-altering injuries.
 TBIs, for example, may lead to a loss of lifetime income and even the inability to perform basic, daily tasks.
 The consequences of such injuries can ripple through the entire family, and may cause the victim to suffer from anxiety, depression, and even post-traumatic stress disorder (PTSD).

-Texas Motorcycle Accident Laws
+Motorcycle Accident Laws in Texas

 When it comes to motor vehicle accident laws, Texas is an at-fault state.
 In Layman’s terms, this means that any negligent party involved in a motorcycle accident is liable for resulting damages and injuries.